File #: Res 0165-2024 Version: Name: Equity in Fertility Treatment Act (S.5545/A.885)

 Whereas, According to the Centers for Disease Control and Prevention, 1 in 8 couples have difficulty getting pregnant or sustaining a pregnancy; and

-Whereas, According to the Center for Reproductive Rights, fertility implicates and affects multiple human rights, including the rights to plan the timing and spacing of children, benefit from scientific progress, health, sexual and reproductive health, and non-discrimination; and
+Whereas, According to the Center for Reproductive Rights, issues of infertility affect individuals’ ability to care for their health, including the ability to plan the timing and spacing of children; and

-Whereas, According to the Center for Reproductive Rights, issues of infertility can create devastating social stigma rooted in harmful stereotypes, particularly for same-sex couples and individuals seeking fertility care and treatments; and
+Whereas, According to the Center for Reproductive Rights, issues of infertility can create devastating social stigmas rooted in harmful stereotypes, particularly for same-sex couples and individuals seeking fertility care and treatments; and

-Whereas, As of January, 2020, New York Insurance Law §§ 3221(k)(6)(C) and 4303(s)(3) requires large group insurance policies and contracts that provide medical, major medical, or similar comprehensive-type coverage in New York to cover 3 cycles of IVF used in the treatment of infertility; and
+Whereas, As of January 2020, New York Insurance Law sections 3221(k)(6)(C) and 4303(s)(3) require large group insurance policies and contracts that provide medical, major medical, or similar comprehensive-type coverage in New York, specifically insurance policies offered by companies with more than 100 employees, to cover 3 cycles of IVF, which is used in the treatment of infertility; and

-Whereas, The existing state law prohibits the delivery of insurance coverage from discriminating based on age, sex, sexual orientation, marital status, or gender identity; and
+Whereas, The existing State law also prohibits insurers from discriminating based on age, sex, sexual orientation, marital status, or gender identity in the delivery of insurance coverage; and

-Whereas, Although the State’s requirement for some IVF coverage is relatively inclusive compared to other states, many plan participants who need such services to build families are excluded from coverage due to the requirement for an infertility diagnosis; and
+Whereas, Although the State’s requirements around IVF coverage are relatively inclusive compared to other states, the current law requires coverage only in the case of an infertility diagnosis; and

-Whereas, An infertility diagnosis under the law is defined as a disease or condition characterized by the incapacity to impregnate another person or to conceive, due to the failure to establish a clinical pregnancy after 12 months of regular, unprotected sexual intercourse or therapeutic donor insemination for a female 34 years of age or under, or after 6 months of regular unprotected sexual intercourse or therapeutic donor insemination for a female 35 years of age or older; and
+Whereas, Under the current law, infertility is a disease or condition characterized by the incapacity to impregnate another person or to conceive, defined by the failure to establish a clinical pregnancy after twelve months of regular, unprotected sexual intercourse or therapeutic donor insemination, or after six months of regular, unprotected sexual intercourse or therapeutic donor insemination for a female thirty-five years of age or older; and

-Resolved, That the Council of the City of New York calls upon New York State Legislature to pass, and the Governor to sign, S-6118-A/A-6177-A, known as the Equity in Fertility Treatment Act.
+Resolved, That the Council of the City of New York calls on the New York State Legislature to pass, and the Governor to sign, S.5545/A.885, the Equity in Fertility Treatment Act.

 Session 13